binqing/code_path_homework/README.md

 ### 6. (Optional) WordPress <= 4.3 - Authenticated Shortcode Tags Cross-Site Scripting (XSS)
-- [ ] Summary: WordPress versions 4.2 is vulnerable to a cross-site scripting vulnerability when processing shortcode tags.
+- [ ] Summary: WordPress versions before 4.3.1 is vulnerable to a cross-site scripting vulnerability in processing shortcode tags.
 By taking advantage of
-WordPress' mishandling of unclosed HTML elements during processing of shortcode tags, this vulnerability allows remote attackers to inject arbitrary web script or HTML elements when creating or editing pages or posts.
+WordPress' mishandling of unclosed HTML elements during processing of shortcode tags, this vulnerability allows remote attackers to inject arbitrary web script or HTML when creating or editing pages or posts.
   - Vulnerability types: XSS
   - Tested in version: 4.2
   - Fixed in version: 4.2.5
 - [ ] GIF Walkthrough:

   - <img src= xss_short_code.gif />
-  -

 - [ ] Steps to recreate:
    - 1. Log into WP as admin
    - 2. Create a new post